-Any employee who is threatened with harm by an individual or a group while carrying out assigned duties shall immediately notify the school principal or supervisor.
+Any employee who is threatened with harm by an individual or a group while carrying out assigned duties shall immediately notify the building principal or supervisor.
 The principal or supervisor shall then immediately notify the Superintendent's office of the threat and together they shall take immediate steps in cooperation with the employee to provide every reasonable precaution for the employee's safety.
-Precautionary steps, including contacting law enforcement, seeking injunctive relief or any advisable legal action, shall be reported to the Superintendent's office at the earliest possible time.
+Precautionary steps, including contacting law enforcement, seeking injunctive relief or any advisable legal action, shall be considered.